 Difference between Tilling and Aerating?

-Tilling is the process of loosening and upturning the soil to make its consistency suitable for roots of the plants to penetrate the ground.
+Tilling is the process of loosening and upturning the soil to make it suitable for roots of the plants to penetrate the ground.

-Aerating is a technique to pull out weeds from amongst the plants and keeping soil lose enough to keep it oxygenated.
+Aerating is a technique to pull out weeds from amongst the plants and keeping soil loose enough to keep it oxygenated.

-Tilling and aerating are similar processes, but tilling is before the plants are sown in the ground to give them room to grow.
-Aerating is after the plants are growing to remove weeds and keep the soil full of oxygen.
-Tillers are for tilling the soil and cultivators are for aerating.
-Cultivators are smaller than tillers in order to protect plants from harm while aerating and de-weeding the ground.
+Tilling and aerating are similar processes but tilling is done before the plants are sown in the ground to give them room to grow.
+Aerating is done after the plants start growing to remove weeds and keep the soil full of oxygen.
+Tillers are used to till the soil and cultivators are used for aerating.
+Cultivators are smaller in size than tillers so that they don’t harm the plants while aerating and de-weeding the ground.

 Difference Between a Cultivator and Tiller?

 Why Buy a Rototiller?

-A spade, hand trowels, hand forks, can till a piece of land if one has the time and energy to invest in them.
+A spade, hand trowels or even hand forks can till a piece of land if one has the time and energy.
 Plus, lifting and handling these tools involves serious risk to spine health.
 Rototillers with motors are a blessing if you want a perfectly tilled yard with a uniform soil consistency in no time.
-They can also enrich the soil with fertilisers, compost manure and other additives.
+They can also enrich the soil with fertilizers, compost manure and other additives.

 What Should You Look for in a Tiller?